hexpm/hexpm/lib/hexpm_web/templates/docs/organization_sso.html.md

 Provisioning lets your provider create and deactivate members here as you assign and deactivate them there.
 It is separate from SSO login: SSO proves a person may authenticate now, provisioning changes who is a member.

 On the organization's **SSO** dashboard, under **Provisioning (SCIM)**, choose what happens when the seats run out and the role provisioned members join with, then generate the bearer token.
 The token is shown once; regenerate it to replace it, and it is revoked automatically if the connection is pointed at a different provider.
+Provisioning is configured on a second application in your provider, separate from the one that handles login, using the **SCIM base URL** from the dashboard and that token.

-In your provider's SCIM integration, use the **SCIM base URL** from the dashboard with that token.
-For Okta, enable the provisioning features you want: **Create Users**, **Update User Attributes**, and **Deactivate Users** each work on their own, so you can start with deactivation only.
+In Okta, add **SCIM 2.0 Test App (OAuth Bearer Token)** from the application catalog.
+Under **Provisioning**, **Integration**, enter the SCIM base URL and the bearer token and test the API credentials.
+Under **To App**, enable the provisioning features you want: **Create Users**, **Update User Attributes**, and **Deactivate Users** each work on their own, so you can start with deactivation only.
+Then assign the same people or groups as the login application.

+In Microsoft Entra, open **Enterprise applications**, select **New application**, then **Create your own application**, and choose **Integrate any other application you don't find in the gallery**.
+The application registered for login cannot be used here; Entra offers provisioning only on an enterprise application created this way.
+Under **Provisioning**, choose the **Automatic** mode, enter the SCIM base URL as the tenant URL and the bearer token as the secret token, and test the connection.
+Keep the default attribute mappings, turn provisioning on with its scope set to assigned users and groups, and assign people or groups under **Users and groups**.
+Entra sends changes on its own cycle, about every forty minutes and sometimes longer; **Provision on demand** applies one person's assignment, deactivation, or reactivation immediately, while a permanent deletion always waits for the next cycle.

+Hexpm matches a provisioned person by `userName`, so the mapping must produce the email address the person verified on Hexpm.
+Entra's default maps it from the user principal name; if your users' principal names are not their email addresses, map it from `mail` instead.
+Hexpm reads `userName`, `externalId`, and `active` and ignores every other attribute.

 What each operation does: